Yeon73/Activation_project/README.md

 This is Webpage Project named **ACTIVATION**, aiming to make:
 * **Sports Community Website where sportspeople can integrate to share their questions**
-* **Sports Community Website where people can design in one place from daily routines to regular calendars**
+* **Sports Community Website where people can share things from daily routines to regular calendars through community**
 * **Sports Community Website where people can decorate their personal profiles based on them**